bnb-chain/bnb-chain.github.io/docs/bep8.md

 ## List BEP8 Token

 The listing process is different from BEP2 token list.
-BEP8 token issuer can list the BEP8 token without the agreement of Binance Chain validators.
+BEP8 token issuer can list the BEP8 token without the agreement of BNB Chain  validators.
 The BEP8 token can only be listed against BNB or BUSD and they cannot be listed as a quote symbol.

 1. Click on the list button